afeso/janken/README.md

 # 22/01/2018
 * Player can now play 5 games in a row using the game() function.
-* The game() function prompts the player to type in their selection (rock, papper or scissors).
+* The game() function prompts the player to type in their selection (rock, paper or scissors).
 * This function keeps a tab of the scores of the game and then returns it at the end.